Chaitanyasarkate/Typing-Speed-Test/README.md

 Built with HTML, CSS, and JavaScript, this project combines functionality with aesthetic appeal, making typing practice enjoyable.

-Try it now and challenge yourself to type faster and more accurately!!
+Try it now and challenge yourself to type faster and more accurately!

 Why Use This Typing Test?